MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/deploy/deploy-clients-cmg-token.md

 ## Token renewal

-The client renews it's unique, Configuration Manager issued token once a month, and it's valid for 90 days.
+The client renews its unique, Configuration Manager-issued token once a month, and it's valid for 90 days.
 A client doesn't need to connect to the internal network to renew its token.
 As long as the token is still valid, connecting to the site using a CMG is sufficient.
 If the token isn't renewed within 90 days, the client must directly connect to a management point on an internal network to receive a new token.

 You can't renew a bulk registration token.
-Once a bulk registration token expires, you must generate a new one for Internet-based device registration using a CMG.
+Once a bulk registration token expires, generate a new one for internet-based device registration using a CMG.

 ## See also